cocos/cocos-docs/en/publish/publish-wechatgame.md

     ![](./publish-wechatgame/build.jpeg)

-5. Click **Play** to open the WeChat Developer Tools
+5. Click **Play** to open the WeChat DevTools

     ![](./publish-wechatgame/tool.jpeg)

+    **Note**: The WeChat DevTools, if it has not been run on a Mac before, will show an error called `Please ensure that the IDE has been properly installed`.
+You need to manually open the WeChat DevTools once before you can click the **Run** call directly in the Creator.

 6. Preview deployment

-    According to this process, a release package of __WeChat Mini Games__ will be generated under the project's build directory, which already contains the configuration files of the __WeChat_Mini Game__ environment: __game.json__ and __project.config.json__
+    According to this process, a release package `wechatgame` folder will be generated under the project's build directory, which already contains the configuration files `game.json` and `project.config.json` of the WeChat Mini Games environment.

     ![](./publish-wechatgame/package.jpeg)

 ## Resource Management for WeChat Mini Game Environment

-In a __WeChat Mini Game__ environment, resource management is the most special part.
+In a **WeChat Mini Game** environment, resource management is the most special part.
 It differs from the browser in the following four points:

-1. The size of the __WeChat Mini Game's__ package cannot exceed __4MB__, including all the code and resources.
+1. The size of the **WeChat Mini Game's** package cannot exceed **4MB**, including all the code and resources.
 Additional resources must be downloaded through the network.

-2. For files downloaded from a remote server, the __WeChat Mini Game__ environment does not have a browser cache and an expired update mechanism.
+2. For files downloaded from a remote server, the **WeChat Mini Game** environment does not have the browser's caching and outdated update mechanism.

-3. For the resources in the __WeChat Mini Game__ package, the game environment is not loaded on demand, but all the resources in the package are loaded at one time, and then the page is started.
+3. For the resources in the **WeChat Mini Game** package, they are not loaded on demand in the mini game environment, but rather all the resources in the package are loaded at once, and then the game page is launched.

-4. It is not possible to download script files from a remote server.
+4. You cannot download script files from a remote server.

-This brings up two key issues, first page loading speed and remote resource caching and version management.
-For the first page loading speed, we recommend that users only save the script file in the __WeChat Mini Game__ package, and other resources are downloaded from the remote server.
-The download, cache and version management of remote resources, in __Cocos Creator__, has already helped users.
-Let me explain the logic of this part.
+This brings up two key issues, home page loading speed and remote resource caching and version management.
+For the home page loading speed, we recommend that developers only save the script file in the **WeChat Mini Game** package, and all other resources are downloaded from the remote server.
+As for downloading, caching and version management of remote resources, Cocos Creator has done the job for developers.
+Let's look at the logic of this part below.

-In the __WeChat Mini Game__ environment, we provide a __wxDownloader__ object, after setting the **REMOTE_SERVER_ROOT** property, the logic of the engine downloading the resource becomes:
+In the **WeChat Mini Game** environment, we provide a `wxDownloader` object, and after setting the `REMOTE_SERVER_ROOT` property to it, the logic of the engine to download resources becomes:

 1. Check if the resource is in local cache storage
 2. Check if the resource is in the mini game pack if there is no cache